Curaçao (liqueur)

-Curaçao (/ˈkjʊərəsaʊ, -soʊ/ KURE-ə-sow-,_--soh, [kyːraːˈsʌu]) is a liqueur flavored with the dried peel of the bitter orange laraha, a citrus fruit grown on the Dutch island of Curaçao.
+Curaçao (/ˈkjʊərəsaʊ, -soʊ/ KURE-ə-sow-,_--soh, [kyːraːˈsʌu]) is a liqueur flavored with the dried peel of the bitter orange variety laraha, a citrus fruit grown on the Caribbean island of Curaçao.

-Curaçao can be sold in numerous forms, though the most common are the orange-hued dry Curaçao and blue Curaçao, which is dyed bright blue.
+Curaçao can be sold in numerous forms, though the most common are the orange-hued dry curaçao, and blue curaçao which is dyed bright blue.

 History

-It is unknown who developed the first Curaçao liqueur and when.
+It is unknown who developed the first curaçao liqueur, or when, to any degree of accuracy.
 The Dutch West Indies Company took possession of Curaçao in 1634.
-The Bols distillery, founded in 1575 in Amsterdam, had shares in both the West and East India Companies to guarantee the access to spices required for their distilled drinks.
+The Bols distillery, founded in 1575 in Amsterdam, had shares in both the West and East India Companies to guarantee its access to spices required for their distilled drinks.
 According to the early nineteenth-century French culinary chronicler Alexandre Grimod de la Reynière, curaçao originated in Flanders, and proximity to the province of Holland gave distillers easy access to the necessary peels (since Curaçao was a Dutch colony at the time).

-Curaçao liqueur is traditionally made with the dried peels of the laraha (Citrus × aurantium subsp. currassuviencis), a bitter orange that developed on Curaçao.
-Spanish explorers brought the progenitor of the laraha, the bitter Seville orange, to the island in 1527.
+Curaçao liqueur is traditionally made with the dried peels of the laraha (Citrus × aurantium subsp. currassuviencis), a bitter orange that had selectively adapted to conditions on Curaçao island.
+Spanish explorers had brought the progenitor of the laraha, the bitter Seville orange, to the island in 1527.
 Although the bitter flesh of the laraha is unpalatable, the peels are pleasantly aromatic.

-The Bols company maintains that Lucas Bols (1652–1719) developed a laraha-based liqueur after the discovery that an aromatic oil could be extracted from the unripe peel of the otherwise useless bitter oranges.
-Bols then had this oil exported back to Amsterdam to produce a liqueur similar to current day Curaçao.
+The Bols company says that Lucas Bols (1652–1719) developed a laraha-based liqueur after the discovery that an aromatic oil could be extracted from the unripe peel of the otherwise useless bitter oranges.
+Bols then had this oil exported back to Amsterdam to produce a liqueur similar to current day curaçao.
 Lucas Bols tended to add an "element of alchemical mystery" to his products, explaining the unlikely addition of a blue coloring.
-In 1912 Bols sold blue curaçao as Crème de Ciel ("cream of the sky"), most likely a reference to the 1907 musical Miss Hook of Holland.
+In 1912, Bols sold blue curaçao as Crème de Ciel ("cream of the sky"), most likely a reference to the 1907 musical Miss Hook of Holland.

 Senior & Co, a company started in Curaçao, is the only company that has always produced its liqueur from the peels of the laraha from Curaçao.
 The family, Senior and Chumaceiro, started selling their liqueur in 1896 in their pharmacy in small quantities.
-In 1947 they bought the Landhuis (Dutch for "country manor") Chobolobo in Willemstad, where the distillery has since been housed.
-As this company is the only one that uses native laraha fruit, it includes the word "genuine" on its labels.
+In 1947 they bought the landhuis ("country manor") Chobolobo in Willemstad, where the distillery has since been housed.
+The company states that it is the only one that uses native laraha fruit, and label it Genuine Curaçao Liqueur.

-The liqueur is mentioned in Charles Dickens' novel Our Mutual Friend of 1864–65 under the spelling "Curaçoa", which was common at the time.
+The liqueur is mentioned several times under the spelling "curaçoa" in William Makepeace Thackeray's Vanity Fair of 1847–1848 as a drink taken by dissolute young men.
+For example, Lady Jane Southdown pays her brother "a furtive visit in his chambers in the Albany; and found him – O the naughty dear abandoned wretch! – smoking a cigar with a bottle of curaçao before him."